thisrod/pyfield/README.md

 So, for example, samples of the gradient of the wavefunction of a spin 1/2 particle on a 4*5*6 grid would be stored in an array of shape 2*3*4*5*6.
 The 2 is the spin components, and the 3 is the x, y and z components of the gradient vector.

+Sampling
+---

 Fields can be interpolated on other grids

 	a = one.sampled(T)

-Some points in `a` and `b` have been extrapolated; these samples have the value `nan`.
+In general, with special relevance to sampling, a field is treated as the limited bandwidth interpolant of the samples.
+This is equivalent to adding up sinc functions at every grid point.
+Extrapolated values take the values of the sincs outside the grid, which asymptote to zero with at least the reciprocal of the distance from the grid.

+An important special case is a grid with shape 1 along some dimension.
+Such a grid has a step, and can be constructed with `Grid.delta(x, h)`, or by indexing with `R[0:1,:,:]`.
+On the degenerate axis, it varies as sinc(2&pi;x/h), with the first zeros at &pm;h.
+This is consistent with the general rule that fields are limited bandwidth interpolants of their samples.
+It means that taking slices with spacing h, on grids of width h, then adding them back together, will reconstruct a bandwidth limited interpolant of the original field.

+A grid with one point and a step of zero is treated as a sinc in the limit of zero width; this is the default of `Grid.delta(x)` and `Grid.from_axes([x])`.
+This will give zero when sampled on any other grid; however, its values can still be plotted or extracted by indexing.

 The corresponding assignment operation is `setsamples`

 	a[:,:] = 2
 	one.setsamples(a)

-The values of `one` outside the bounds of `T` are nearly preserved.
-The actual algorithm for setsamples is as follows.
-It samples the lvalue on the grid of the rvalue, subtracts the result from the rvalue samples, interpolates that on the lvalue, and adds that to the lvalue samples.
+The algorithm to do this is as follows.
+The target of the assignment, the field `one` is sampled on `T`, the grid of the assigned value `a`.
+This gives a set of samples on `T`, which are subtracted from the samples of `a`.
+This difference is interpolated back on `R`, the grid of `one`, and the result added to the samples of `one`.

 In the case that the grids coincide, this reduces to assignment.

-Does setting samples on disjoint parts of a field commute?

-We can get an array of results by adding slices at close times to a field with a larger step.
-Does assigning the slices to the field do the same thing?
+There are some other desirable properties we should investigate.
+Does setting samples on parts of a field commute, when the bounds of those parts don't overlap?
+Also, an array of results can be constructed by adding slices at integration timesteps to an accumulator field with a larger step.
+Does assigning the slices to the accumulator do the same thing, regardless of its initial value?

 Degenerate grids
 ---

-So far, we have seen grids that cover a rectangle in the plane, a cube in space, or generally an n-prism in n-space.
-The library is more general than this.
-However, there are two special cases we have not considered.
-These are a grid whose dimension is greater than its rank, and a grid that has only one point along some of its axes.
-Or both: these are not mutally exclusive.

-A grid with only one point along an axis is treated fairly simply.
-A field over such a grid is sampled normally along the axes with multiple points.
-On the degenerate axis, is varies as sinc(2&pi;x/h), with the first zeros at &pm;h.
-Even with one point, the grid still has a spacing, for this purpose.
-If this field is sampled on a nondegenerate grid, the sinc function will actually be sampled.
-This means that taking slices with spacing h, on grids of width h, then adding them back together, will reconstruct the bandwidth limited interpolant of the field that was sliced.

-Such grids can be constructed by subscription, e.g., S[2:3, :].
-A subscription S[2, :] would create a low-rank grid: subscripting a field in this way constructs a constant field whose values are a slice instead of an integral.
+Grids are still more general: the dimension may exceed the rank.
+Such low-rank grids can be constructed by subscription, e.g., S[2, :].
+Fields over such a grid are constant over the missing axes.
+Subscripting a field in this way constructs a field whose values are a slice of the subscripted field at the subscripts.

-`Grid.delta(x, h)` constructs a 1D delta grid at coordinate x with step h.
-The default is h=0.
-A grid with one point and a step of zero is treated as a sinc in the limit of zero width.
-This means that it will give zero when sampled on any other grid; however, its values can still be plotted or extracted by indexing.

-A grid with rank less than its dimension is constructed by supplying `None` as a subscript.
+A grid with rank less than its dimension can also be constructed by supplying `None` as a subscript.
 We already saw this when `x` and `y` were constructed from `S`.
-A field over this is treated as a constant over the missing axes in the common space.
 For example, it might be a function of space in a dynamical simulation.
 Another example is a field whose value is one of the grid coordinates, which is constant over the other coordinates.

-There are some rules about such grids and sampling.
-These ensure that delta grids and low-rank grids are round trip compatible: if we sample from one to the other and back again, we get the same field.
-The rules when a delta field or a constant field is sampled are simple: they're treated as a delta function or a constant.
-It is an error to sample a delta function on a grid that is not degenerate over the delta axes.
-When a delta field is sampled on a delta grid, the interpolated value is the field value if the grid lies within the bounds of the field-delta grids still have a step along the degenerate axis, and the bounds are computed as usual, a box of width h about the single point.
-Otherwise, the interpolated value is zero.
-When an ordinary field is sample on a delta grid, a section through the field is interpolated.

 Sampling on a low-rank grid integrates over missing axes.

-Sampling from a low-rank grid assumes constant over missing axes.

-Subscripting a field causes it to be interpolated on the grid derived from subscripting the abscissae with the same way.
-For example, integration over the first axis is done by sampling on a low-rank grid
+Subscripting a field with `None` causes it to be sampled on the grid derived from subscripting the abscissae with the same way.
+For example, integration over the first axis is done by

 	f[None, :]

-Sampling
----

-The method `sampled` has an inverse, `setsamples`.

-	timeslice = Field(q, Grid.from_axes([t])*R)
-	results.setsamples(timeslice)

-These bear a similar relation to `__getitems__` and `__setitems__`.

 Plotting